Categories

 Lemurs are endemic to Madagascar, and it’s impossible for these furry creatures not to come to mind when thinking about the country.
 Due to Madagascar’s highly seasonal climate, lemur evolution has produced a level of species diversity rivalling that of any other primate group.

-Black-and-white ruffed lemur in Madagascar
+Black-and-white ruffed lemur in Ranomafana National Park, Madagascar

 Ranomafana National Park

-Ranomafana is extremely popular with visitors to Madagascar, all eager to see the rich and diverse wildlife it has to offer.
-The park is home to around 20 different species of lemur and you are most likely to encounter black-and-white ruffed lemurs, red-fronted brown lemurs, grey bamboo lemurs and the rarer red-bellied lemur.
+The park is home to over a dozen different species of lemur and you are most likely to encounter black-and-white ruffed lemurs, red fronted brown lemurs, grey bamboo lemurs and the rarer red-bellied lemur.

 In addition, star attractions such as the greater bamboo lemur and golden bamboo lemur are now fairly frequently seen, and Ranomafana is the best place to spot these rare species.
 There is also the spectacular Milne-Edwards’ sifaka – recognisable due to its rich dark brown colouring with cream-coloured sides.